-Appalachian Police Department maintains a Campus Daily Crime & Fire Log of all incidents reported to its department.
+The Appalachian Police Department maintains a Campus Daily Crime & Fire Log of all incidents reported toits department.
 All fires that occur in an on-campus student housing facility will be record on this log to include the date the fire was reported, the nature of the fire, the date and time of the fire, and the general location of the fire.
 This Daily Crime & Fire Log is available to the public and members of the press.

-For further details, contact the University Fire and Life Safety Manager at (828) 262-4007.
+For further details about the Fire Log, contact the EHS&EM safety office at (828) 262-4008.